Name mangling: C

-Although name mangling is not generally required or used by languages that do not support function overloading, like C and classic Pascal, they use it in some cases to provide additional information about a function.
+Although name mangling is not generally required or used by languages that do not support function overloading, like C and classic Pascal, they use it in some cases to provide added information about a function.

 For example, compilers targeted at Microsoft Windows platforms support a variety of calling conventions, which determine the manner in which parameters are sent to subroutines and results are returned.
 Because the different calling conventions are incompatible with one another, compilers mangle symbols with codes detailing which convention should be used to call the specific routine.

-The mangling scheme was established by Microsoft and has been informally followed by other compilers including Digital Mars, Borland, and GNU GCC when compiling code for the Windows platforms.
+The mangling scheme for Windows was established by Microsoft and has been informally followed by other compilers including Digital Mars, Borland, and GNU Compiler Collection (GCC) when compiling code for the Windows platforms.
 The scheme even applies to other languages, such as Pascal, D, Delphi, Fortran, and C#.
-This allows subroutines written in those languages to call, or be called by, existing Windows libraries using a calling convention different from their default.
+This allows subroutines written in those languages to call, or be called by, extant Windows libraries using a calling convention different from their default.

 When compiling the following C examples: